 Game of Thrones with spaceships?
 That’s a lazy and reductive way to describe The Expanse, but also pretty accurate: it has a massive cast of characters, many of whom are shaded with more grey than an army of raccoons; its story is based around conflict and scheming as various factions vie for power while potentially ignoring a much greater existential threat; and it’s packed with graphic sex, violence and language.
 Hell yeah!

 Set in a period when humanity has conquered the solar system and a war between Earth and Mars seems to be looming, The Expanse is a thoroughly enjoyable sci-fi space opera in a largely believable representation of the future.
-It was set to be prematurely cancelled by original maker SyFy after three seasons, but Amazon has now not only acquired full rights to broadcast the show but plans to make further seasons – great news for the millions of fans already addicted to its twisty plot lines.
+It was set to be prematurely cancelled by original maker SyFy after three seasons, but Amazon not only acquired full rights to broadcast the show but has already made a fourth season – great news for the millions of fans already addicted to its twisty plot lines.

 Don’t Worry, He Won’t Get Far on Foot